seoha-kim/seoha-kim/README.md

 ## Seoha Kim
-My research focuses on enabling AI to perceive and understand dynamic 3D environments, with interests in 3D reconstruction, vision-language models, and scene graphs.
+My research focuses on enabling AI to perceive and understand dynamic 3D environments, with interests in 4D scene understanding/reconstruction, vision-language models, multimodal large language models, and 3D scene graphs.

 ### 🎓 Education
 - PhD Student in Computing and Information Systems, University of Melbourne ```2026.2 ~```